GDOL COVID-19 Information

-Pandemic Unemployment Assistance or PUA, is the program that will provide unemployment benefits to individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits, or those with limited work history who do not qualify for state unemployment benefits.
+Pandemic Unemployment Assistance or PUA, is the program that provides unemployment benefits for up to 39 weeks to individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits, or those with limited work history who do not qualify for state unemployment benefits.
 These individuals must be determined not to be eligible to receive state benefits before being evaluated for federal PUA benefits.

 Individuals determined ineligible to be paid traditional state benefits will receive an email with instructions for filing a PUA application or will find a link to the application in their My UI portal.
 Once the PUA application is submitted, it will be reviewed for eligibility and a written determination will be released with appeal rights.
 Applicants need to request payment for all eligible weeks since the closing of their business due to COVID-19.
 See detailed instructions on PUA.